 The Military Star card program used to include the option of a MasterCard branded Military Star card that could be used anywhere.
-The relationship between the Military Star card and the Chase Mastercard program ended 30 September 2015.
+The relationship between the Military Star card and the Chase Mastercard program ended in 2015.

 In theory, none of these things would happen until the Exchange Credit Program had made a good faith effort to contact you, but I have heard numerous reports of these things happening over very small balances that the customer didn't even know they had.

 Does The Military Star Card Have Deployment Benefits?

 Yes.
 The Military Star card will suspend minimum monthly payments during your deployment, and lower your interest rate to 6%.
 Interest will continue to accrue during your deployment, so the suspended minimum monthly payments aren't really a very good idea, but the lower interest rate can help you pay off your balance.

 This does not happen automatically.
 You must submit the appropriate paperwork and receive notification that your account has been put into deployment status.
 Do not assume it has happened without being notified, and always keep copies of all correspondence.

 If you're making a regular purchase, the interest rate is 12.24 percent.
 Whether this is a good rate depends on your other options.
 It is exceptionally low for a store credit card, but just barely competitive compared to the many excellent Visa and MasterCard products offered by companies like USAA, Pentagon Federal Credit Union, and Navy Federal Credit Union.
 Special interest rates may apply to promotional sales.